 As the Drought Order supersedes the Drought Permit, in addition to the reduction in the compensation release from Ardingly Reservoir and the time when the company can abstract water from the Upper Ouse to refill the reservoir (see the Drought Permit page for more on this), the Drought Order also allows a reduction in the amount of water that the company must ensure is flowing in the river over Barcombe Weir which is downstream of its water treatment works abstraction point.

 We are continuing to take a number of actions to reduce pressure on water resources, including fixing leaks, moving water around the network and maintaining a hosepipe ban in Kent and Sussex.
-While these measures have had an impact, the exceptional weather conditions experienced in the summer meant more action was needed to protect customer drinking water supplies and the environment.
+While these measures have had an impact, the exceptional weather conditions experienced last summer meant more action was needed to protect customer drinking water supplies and the environment.

 Will this affect me?